The HACCP system - When should a HACCP system be reviewed?

 FoodDocs is the only digital solution that offers an AI-powered HACCP plan builder.
 In just one hour, you'll get a comprehensive and working HACCP plan — based on your specific business operations — that you can start using quickly in your HACCP system.
 No more long hours of meetings and revisions.

-And, if needed, the HACCP plan is fully customizable so you can make updates as your operations change or easily tweak sections based on and inspector's or auditor's feedback!
+And, if needed, you can fully customize the HACCP plan and make updates as your operations change or based on an inspector's or auditor's feedback!

 The smart HACCP system includes the most important components of a food safety plan by getting your answers to basic questions during the setup process.